PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

-You've done the hard part by doing your research on the best life insurance companies, filling out the application, and completing any medical work.
+You've done the hard part by doing your research on the best life insurance companies, filling out the application, and completing any medical work, unless its a life insurance with no medical policy.
 Once you’ve been approved for life insurance, you can breathe a little easier knowing that your family is protected.

 But as you know, money doesn’t grow on trees.
 Something has to cover the cost of this coverage and the possibility that your insurer will have to pay out your death benefit.
 And that something is your monthly insurance premiums.